Learn About Acquired Tracheomalacia

 What are the possible complications of Acquired Tracheomalacia?

-Aspiration pneumonia (a lung infection) can occur from breathing in food.
+Aspiration pneumonia (a lung infection) can occur from breathing in food or saliva.

 Adults who develop tracheomalacia after being on a breathing machine often have serious lung problems.